Ultralight Dark Matter Detection with a Ferromagnet Lattice

 Among various magnetometric platforms, levitated ferromagnets offer a distinctive combination of large intrinsic spin polarization, low mechanical dissipation, and long coherence times \cite{ahrens_levitated_2025,kaliaUltralightDarkMatter2024}.
 The macroscopic magnetic moment of a single ferromagnet enables coherent rotational dynamics in response to extremely weak magnetic fields, which can be read out with high precision using a superconducting quantum interference device (SQUID).
 Importantly, levitation isolates the ferromagnet from environmental mechanical noise, allowing its spin dynamics to operate close to fundamental limits.
 These features make levitated ferromagnets a particularly suitable platform for ULDM searches in the low-frequency regime.
 A natural strategy to further enhance the detection capability is to increase the total number of polarized spins participating in the measurement.
 For a single ferromagnet, this can be attempted by enlarging its size.
 However, practical constraints on levitation and the rapid growth of the moment of inertia limit this approach and degrade the high-frequency response \cite{vinante_levitated_2022}.

 In this letter, we instead propose a qualitatively different route by replacing a single levitated ferromagnet with a lattice of $N$ identical ferromagnets.
 The lattice increases the total polarized spin and enables a collective readout that improves the effective sensitivity to ULDM-induced magnetic-like fields.
-While inter-particle magnetic dipole--dipole interactions generically lead to rapid dephasing and would destroy the collective response, we show that this challenge can be overcome by applying a high-frequency magnetic field that dynamically suppresses the transverse dipolar interactions, rendering the lattice effectively non-interacting on magnetometry timescales.
+Inter-particle magnetic dipole-dipole interactions are the main many-body effect in such a lattice.
+We describe its response in terms of collective modes, and the separation of the spatially uniform magnetic field and nonuniform modes provides a way of extracting the desired signal from the lattice.
 As a result, the lattice preserves single-ferromagnet dynamics while achieving a strong enhancement in effective signal-to-noise ratio (SNR).

-Beyond this general enhancement, the ferromagnet lattice exhibits a particularly distinctive advantage in the axion--photon coupling channel.
-Unlike axion--electron or dark-photon interactions, where the ULDM-induced magnetic-like field is determined solely by the dark matter background, the axion--photon signal depends linearly on the ambient electromagnetic field.
+Beyond this general enhancement, the ferromagnet lattice exhibits a particularly distinctive advantage in the axion-photon coupling channel.
+Unlike axion-electron or dark-photon interactions, where the ULDM-induced magnetic-like field is determined solely by the dark matter background, the axion-photon signal depends linearly on the ambient electromagnetic field.
 In our setup, this background field is generated collectively by the ferromagnet lattice itself, leading to an additional enhancement of the effective signal that scales with the number of ferromagnets.
-This nontrivial interplay places the lattice in a qualitatively different regime for axion--photon searches, enabling sensitivities that surpass existing constraints.

 The dynamics of a single levitated ferromagnetic particle are described by its total angular momentum $\mathbf J=\mathbf L+\mathbf S$ and the orientation of its intrinsic spin, $\hat{\mathbf n}=\mathbf S/|\mathbf S|$.
 In the presence of an external potential $V$, the equations of motion read